 It’s been a long while since I watched a kids movie, and it seems they’ve improved quite a bit during that time.
 Not only was the animation amazing and lovely to look at, but the ideas were thought provoking, interesting, and somewhat unsettling, even for me seeing it as an adult.

-The story follows Riley, an 11 year old girl who recently moved from Minnesota to San Francisco, but the story focuses on the points of view of various characters representing emotions in her head.
+The story of Inside Out follows Riley, an 11 year old girl who recently moved from Minnesota to San Francisco, but the story focuses on the points of view of various characters representing emotions in her head.
 Joy, Anger, Fear, Disgust and Sadness (strange that only one of them is a positive emotion) all work together in order to try to get Riley through each day.

 The story focuses a lot on memories, and the creation of memories and how important they are, especially during childhood.
 Memories at that time of life really shape you and stick with you for the rest of your days.
 In the movie, certain ‘core memories’ create ‘islands’ in Riley’s mind, that are her personality traits.
 Later in the movie, as Riley becomes depressed about the move, we watch those islands crumble and crash into the ‘Memory Dump’, an abyss of forgetfulness.
 It’s really sad, and poignant, and true, how at such a young age, events that seem inconsequential to an adult can have huge effects on who a young person is.